 - provide a Character Reference that is certified by an appropriately qualified person, and

 - undergo the National Vetting Bureau vetting process

-The application form for registration includes a section titled Character Reference which must be certified by a person (see below) who has known you for at least one academic year within the past five years.
+The online registration application requires you to submit a Character Reference which must be certified by a person (see below) who has known you for at least one academic year within the past five years.

-This section of the form must be certified by one of the following:
+This form must be certified by one of the following: